 The Final Word

-There are many alternative options for gluing a wig to take advantage of that will keep your wig looking natural and secure.
+There are many alternative options for gluing a wig that will keep your wig looking natural and secure.
 These options promote a healthy hairline and create an easier hair routine overall.